 Here is a strange story.

 The Hills had been forced to stop their car by a landed spaceship and its crew who compelled their captives to board their vessel.
 Their kidnappers were small greyish-coloured men who seemed to be conducting a scientific investigation of earthlings.
-After performing a strange, painful and degrading medical examination of the Hills (using technology which seems archaic now, such as the chart recorders the Hills’ vital signs were plotted on), the alien’s leader showed Betty a star map.
+After performing a strange, bumbling but painful and degrading medical examination of the Hills (using technology which seems archaic now, such as the chart recorders the Hills’ vital signs were plotted on), the alien’s leader showed Betty a star map.
 The alien, who spoke English, told her that the map showed trade and exploration routes between stars and that our Sun and the aliens’ home star were marked on it (he pointed out roughly where he and his crew came from).
-The abducting aliens intended that the Hills would be unable to remember their ordeal, presumably using their advanced technology to block their memories.
+The abducting aliens intended that the Hills would be unable to remember their ordeal, presumably using their advanced technology to block the couple’s memories.
 The dazed Hills were released and allowed to go on their way while the spaceship disappeared into the dark starry sky.

 (It should be emphasised that Dr Simon believed that the Hills were utterly sincere but sharing a delusion.)